Eidskog Municipality

 Eidskog is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Vinger.
 The administrative centre of the municipality is the village of Skotterud.
 Other villages in the municipality include Magnor, Matrand, and Åbogen.

-The 640 km2 municipality is the 181st largest by area out of the 356 municipalities in Norway.
-Eidskog is the 155th most populous municipality in Norway with a population of 6,032.
-The municipality's population density is 9.5 PD/km2 and its population has decreased by 4.1% over the previous 10-year period.
+The 640 km2 municipality is the 181st largest by area out of the 357 municipalities in Norway.
+Eidskog Municipality is the 162nd most populous municipality in Norway with a population of 6,059.
+The municipality's population density is 9.5 PD/km2 and its population has decreased by 3.4% over the previous 10-year period.

 General information

-The municipality was established on 1 January 1864 when the old Vinger Municipality was divided in two: Vinger (population: 6,226) in the north and Eidskog (population: 6,920) in the south.
+The municipality was established on 1 January 1864 when the old Vinger Municipality was divided in two: Vinger Municipality (population: 6,226) in the north and Eidskog Municipality (population: 6,920) in the south.
 On 1 January 1986, the northern part of the Åbogen area (population: 14) was transferred from Kongsvinger Municipality to Eidskog Municipality.

+Historically, the municipality was part of the old Hedmark county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).